3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

         } // end of method Converter::.ctor

     } // end of class Converter

 Yeah, a little overwhelming, but just a little.

 There is this class called <module> and after that we have our Converter class declaration.
 Despite we never declared a method we can find one in the IL code - that must be our default constructor.
 Good!
 We can undestand a lot of IL code from the start!

 So now let's look at the documentation and try to make sense of all this atributes and wtf is this <Module> thing.

 #### <Module>

 #### Special handling attributes

+These attributes can be combined in any way.